DLR-SC/island-viz/README.md

 ---

-## Importing a OSGi-based Software Systems
+## Importing a OSGi-based Software System

 The IslandViz can currently import a software system either as a Json file or by connecting to a Neo4J server.